sudarshan4990/sudarshan4990/README.md

 - 👋 Hi, I’m @sudarshan_sahu
 - 👀 Interested in everything 'Python'
-- 🌱 Currently learning to code the mundane out the world
+- 🌱 Currently learning to code the mundane out of the world
 - 💞️ Looking to collaborate on ML,DL,and Data Science projects
-- 📫 Reach me sudarshan491990@gmail.com
+- 📫 Reach me sudarshan491990@gmail.
-- This is a test vscode push

 <!---
 sudarshan4990/Git'chya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.